 If you edit a post on your blog you will find a new box added below the content editor for the ConvertKit plugin.
-Any form chosen here will override the default setting on the plugin settings page.
+Any form chosen here will override the category form and default setting on the plugin settings page.
 You can choose any ConvertKit form that will be shown just on this post.
 Or you can choose "None" if you don't want this post to have a form.

 At anytime you can choose "Default" to use the default form chosen on the plugin settings page.

 6. Adding a ConvertKit form widget

 You can now add a ConvertKit form widget to your sidebar, after post area, or anywhere else it makes sense for your blog.
 Just drag and drop!